-Your motor home is equipped with an LP or a fuel powered generator.
+Your motor home is equipped with fuel powered generator.
 The generator produces 120/240-volt power compatible with the motor home electrical system.
 It can power the entire motor home when 120/240-volt shore power is not available.

 CARBON MONOXIDE IS DEADLY!
 Do not run the generator when your motor home is indoors or in a confined space.